 From several kilometers before Ollantaytambo, at the height of the town of Pachar, on both sides of the valley on the slopes of the slopes, we find a grouping of platforms parallel to each other, with formidable walls sloping towards the hill with steps that come out embedded in the walls.

-Choqana is a Quechua word that means "where it is thrown".
-It is an army barrack or Pucara, located 2 km before Ollantaytambo (on the way to Cusco), on the left side part of Urubamba river.
-It was an administrative control place, signal station, communication and fort place; it has water providing, food storage and many enclosures designated as checkpoints.
+Choqana is a Quechua word, indicating where it is knocked down or thrown.
+It corresponds to a pucara or barracks, located two kilometers before Ollantaytambo (going to Cusco), on the left side of the Urubamba River.
+It was a place of administrative control, signal station, communication and fort; it has water supply, food deposits and many enclosures arranged for surveillance.

-The royal house of the Sun or fortress and Ollantaytambo itself still have the designed plan of the Incas.
-It is made up of 17 overlapping terraces, a series of wide and straight terraces orientated to the square and city side; the superior group of terraces runs transversally regarding the previous group and at a lower altitude.
+The Royal House of the Sun or fortress, and Ollantaytambo in its entirety, still preserves the layout of the urban planning of the Inca period, consisting of 17 superimposed terraces, a succession of straight and wide terraces facing the side of the square and the town; the upper group of terraces, runs transversely with respect to the previous group and at a greater height.

-It is the last terrace of the superior group of terraces of the royal house of the Sun, all the wall is made up of two stones that form a sort of living room, it is now incomplete, the external wall and the wall that had the entering door were destroyed, the base can still be seen and you can notice that the cupboards faced the internal part and not as today that are uncovered.
+It is the last platform of the Superior Group of Platforms of The Real house of the Sun, the whole wall is constituted by two stone canvases, that form a room species.
+This enclosure is incomplete today, the outer wall and the wall that contained the entrance door were demolished, the foundations still remain and it is possible to be noticed that the cupboards were towards the interior and not as today to the intemperie.